scarlettvalentin/aviation_project/README.md

 2. **How many aircrafts** should we initially purchase?
 Consider *cost* of aircraft and operation of such aircraft.

-3. What **city** should we operate out of?
+3. What **location** should we operate out of?
 Let's plan to narrow this down further.
 Consider chances of interrupted flight due to *weather*.

 # For More Information
 See the full analysis in the [Jupyter Notebook](/notebook.ipynb/), review this [presentation](/presentation.pdf/), or review the [interactive dashboard](https://public.tableau.com/app/profile/scarlett.valentin/viz/Aviation_Expansion_Dashboard/AverageTotalInjuriesByMake?publish=yes)